 11. Ocean Beach

 This stunning beach along the west coast of the city is perfect for bonfires (March through October), but remember that the water is extremely unsafe.
-However it’s great for watching the sunset or enjoying a beach picnic!
-The view pictured is from nearby Sutro Heights.
+However it’s great for watching the sunset or enjoying a beach picnic.

 12. SF Botanical Garden